JacquesIversen/pp5-react/Testing.md

   12. EditComment: User can retrieve current comment and edit == fail
   13. EditComment: When edit is submitted, comment content is changed and rerendered == fail
   14. Comments should appear stacked, and GET all comments realted to issue == pass
-  15. Comments should filter with newest ascending == fail
+  15. Comments should filter with newest ascending == fail // pp5 API issue (-created at)
   16. Comments should contain avatar, creation datetime == pass
   17. Comments should contain message/content == pass
   18. Comment/Like: Should display 2 waving hands on own comments == pass